 Regardless of where you purchase your groceries or whatever claims the packaging makes, you should always check the nutrition label and the ingredient list!
 Being aware of what you’re putting in your body will help you make better choices overall.
-To learn more about the shocking truth about what food label claims actually mean as many of them can be very misleading!
+It’s important to educate yourself on what food label claims actually mean as many of them can be very misleading!

 7. You’re An Out-Of-The-Box Eater